Tiruchanur

-Tiruchanur (also known as Alamelu Mangapuram) is a suburb and neighbourhood of Tirupati and is located in Tirupati district of the Indian state of Andhra Pradesh.
+Tiruchanur (also known as Alamelu Mangapuram or Alarmel Mangaipuram) is a suburb and outgrowth of Tirupati and is located in Tirupati district of the Indian state of Andhra Pradesh.
 It is a part of Tirupati urban agglomeration.
-It is the mandal headquarters of Tirupati (rural) mandal.
+It is the mandal headquarters of Tirupati Rural mandal.
 It is a religious destination for Hindu pilgrims due to the presence of Padmavathi Temple.
 It falls in the jurisdictional limit of Tirupati Urban Development Authority.

 Etymology

-It was originally called AlarMelMangai Puram, based on evidence from thousands of inscriptions in and around Tirupathi, later corrupted to Alamelu Mangapuram.

-History

-Tiruchanoor formed a part of Tiruvenkatam under the rule of Pallavas and was a part of Rajendra Cholamandalam, under the Cholas..